sotalol (generic name)

 What is this medicine?SOTALOL (SOE ta lole) is a beta-blocker.
 Beta-blockers reduce the workload on the heart and help it to beat more regularly.
-This medicine is used to treat patients with an atrial heart arrhythmia such as atrial fibrillation.
-This medicine can help your heart return to and maintain a normal rhythm.
+This medicine is used to treat heart rhythm problems and to slow rapid heartbeats.
+This medicine can help your heart to return to and maintain a normal rhythm.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: